blazium-engine/blazium-docs/tutorials/scripting/c_sharp/c_sharp_differences.rst

 -------------------

-As explained in :ref:`doc_c_sharp_general_differences`, ``PascalCase`` is used to access Godot APIs in C# instead of the ``snake_case`` used by GDScript and C++.
+As explained in :ref:`doc_c_sharp_general_differences`, ``PascalCase`` is used to access Blazium APIs in C# instead of the ``snake_case`` used by GDScript and C++.
 Where possible, fields and getters/setters have been converted to properties.
-In general, the C# Godot API strives to be as idiomatic as is reasonably possible.
+In general, the C# Blazium API strives to be as idiomatic as is reasonably possible.
 See the :ref:`doc_c_sharp_styleguide`, which we encourage you to also use for your own C# code.